-There’s always a pretty good excuse for a culinary road trip across Texas, whether you’re hot on the trail of brisket or fiendishly searching for the freshest masa tortillas around.
-But if a boozy quest is what you seek, a (slow, well-hydrated) crawl of icehouses across the Lone Star State is sure to quench your thirst.
-Texas icehouses are a centuries-old style of open-air, beer-hocking drinking establishment: part low-key convenience store, part bar, part respite from the blistering Southwestern sun.
-Below are five key places to sip suds and bask in a decidedly throwback, saloon-style ambiance.
+There’s always a pretty good excuse for a culinary road trip across Texas, whether you’re hot on the trail of brisket or fiendishly searching for the freshest masa tortillas.
+But if a laid-back beer crawl is what you’re after, a (slow, well-hydrated) tour of icehouses is sure to quench your thirst.

-A yard full of rainbow-hued retro lawn chairs and more than 250 beers on tap make this family-friendly San Antonio favorite the perfect way to spend a Sunday afternoon with the whole family.
-Hyperlocal beers from breweries like Alamo Beer and the house-made Michelada are fan favorites and pair nicely with an impressive spread of Tex-Mex snacks, like IPA hummus.
+A yard full of retro rainbow lawn chairs and more than 250 beers on tap make this San Antonio favorite the perfect spot to spend a Sunday afternoon with the whole family.
+Hyperlocal beers from breweries like Alamo Beer and the house Michelada are fan favorites, and pair nicely with an impressive spread of Tex-Mex snacks.

 After 34 years as a meat processing plant, C. Hunt’s Ice House owner Chester Hunt decided it was high time he breathed some new life into the old building and turned it into—what else?—a bar.
 A giant trough full of ice (and beer) runs the length of the establishment, ensuring your brew is always frosty.
 Outside, grapevines provide shade for more than 40 picnic tables, where drinkers can play a game of washers or simply enjoy the steamy Texas night.